K. J. Choi

-Choi Kyung-Ju (최경주; born 19 May 1970), commonly known as K. J. Choi, is a South Korean professional golfer who currently plays on the PGA Tour and PGA Tour Champions.
-Since turning pro in 1994, he has won more than twenty professional golf tournaments worldwide, including eight on the PGA Tour, making him Asia's most successful male golfer.
+Choi Kyung-Ju (최경주; born 19 May 1970), commonly known as K. J. Choi, is a South Korean professional golfer who currently plays on the PGA Tour Champions.
+Since turning pro in 1994, he has won more than thirty professional golf tournaments worldwide, including eight on the PGA Tour.
 His most notable victory came at the 2011 Players Championship, and he has spent 40 weeks in the top-10 of the world rankings.

 Professional career

-Choi turned professional in 1994 after fulfilling his military obligation.
+In 1994, Choi turned professional after fulfilling his military obligation.

 After establishing his career on the Korean Tour, where he picked up his first professional win in 1995, and the Japan Golf Tour, where he won twice in 1999, Choi qualified for membership of the U.S.-based PGA Tour by finishing tied 35th at the 1999 qualifying tournament.
 He was the first Korean to earn a PGA Tour card.
 In his rookie season in 2000 he finished 134th on the money list and had to requalify, but since 2001 he has been a consistent performer on the tour.
 In 2002 he became the first Korean to win on the PGA Tour at the Compaq Classic of New Orleans, and followed it up with another victory at the Tampa Bay Classic later that year.

 In 2003 he won the Linde German Masters on the European Tour, his first and only win to date on the European Tour.

 Choi won Jack Nicklaus's Memorial Tournament in 2007.
 He mentioned on CBS during the AT&T National that he read Jack Nicklaus's "Golf My Way" book early in his golf career, which assisted him in becoming the golfer he is today.

 Choi won the first AT&T National hosted by Tiger Woods at the Congressional Country Club in Bethesda, Maryland.
 The trophy is a small replica of the U.S. Capitol building in Washington, DC.
 He made a spectacular sand trap shot on the 17th hole for a birdie to clinch the win over Steve Stricker by 3 shots.
 Choi was a crowd favorite and threw his golf ball into the crowd after holing his sand shot on the 17th hole.

 In August 2007 he reached the top 10 of the world rankings for the first time.
 In January 2008, Choi won the Sony Open in Hawaii and rose to world number 7.
 In March 2008, Choi reached fifth place in the rankings.